Great Gatsby Curve: Theories of the Great Gatsby Curve

+The following theories look at different aspects of inequality besides the Gini index such as inequality in family structure, parents education and their occupational attainment, social influences, etc.

 Family investment models

-In the classical model of intergenerational mobility, parents divide income between investments in child’s education and own consumption.
+In the classical model of intergenerational mobility, parents divide income between investments in child's education and own consumption.
+Brighouse and Swift (2006, 2014) and Lazenby (2016) discuss these tradeoffs.
 The idea of this model is that parental investments do matter.
 Some factors for making decisions between these investments are, for example, psychic stress or credit constraints.
-Psychic stresses are associated with poverty and deprivation and can suppress the child’s ability to create human capital and for adults to convert the human capital into income.
-Credit-constrained families show higher intergenerational elasticities of income than unconstrained families because of the effect of additional income on investment.
+Psychic stresses are associated with poverty and deprivation and can suppress the child's ability to create human capital and for adults to convert the human capital into income.
+Credit-constrained families show higher intergenerational elasticities of income than unconstrained families because of the effect of additional income on investment in children.
 An important notice is that the degree to which adjustments in the cross-section income distribution are linked with changes in the distribution of credit constraints, ability, or altruism, can each lead to producing relations in the Great Gatsby Curve.

 Skill models

 A second model that can produce the Great Gatsby Curve is based on skill formation.
 From this point of view, the adult outcomes are influenced by the cognitive and non-cognitive skills acquired by dealing with a sequence of family inputs in order to produce both type of these skills during childhood and adolescence.

 Nevertheless, there are two differences in comparison with the classical model.
 First, children are affected differently by family inputs throughout different periods of time, i.e., timing of family influences matters.
 Second, the inputs provided by families are more thorough than just purchasing educational investment.
 For example, inequalities in a way families are built (e.g., single parenthood versus family of two parents), matter.
-Furthermore, studies have supported the thesis that less affluent parents invest less in their children than more affluent ones, the impact of their investments dominates those of less affluent parents at each investment level.
+Furthermore, studies have supported the thesis that less affluent parents invest less in their children than more affluent ones.
+Also the impact of their investments dominates in case of less affluent parents at each investment level.